 You need to generate an Access ID and Access Key, which are credentials associated with a Super Admin account.
 RSA Authentication Manager or other designated components in your deployment that need to access the identity router API can then use that Access ID and Access Key.

-- Obtain the IP address (or address range) and network mask for the part of your network that requires access to the identity router API.
-For example, the part of your network where RSA Authentication Manager is deployed.
+Obtain the IP address (or address range) and network mask for the part of your network that requires access to the identity router API.

 Note: The Access ID and Access Key are sensitive data.
 Store these values securely, and share them only with other Super Admins.

-- In the IP Address and Netmask fields, enter values to specify the part of your network from which the API will be accessible.
+In the IP Address and Netmask fields, specify the part of your network from which the API will be accessible.
 To support API requests from sources without static IP addresses, you can specify an IP address range.
-These fields do not support CIDR notation.
+Do not use CIDR notation.

 After you finish